Table of Contents Show

-As over a century-old pioneer village, the Cloudcroft enjoys a long and rich history.
+As a century-old pioneer village, Cloudcroft enjoys a long and rich history.

 The Alamogordo and Sacramento Mountain Railroad, part of the wider El Paso and National Railroad, once ran through the land, bringing tourists in search of scenery to the region and transporting timber from the lumber-rich mountain forest to the commercial centers down below.

 The train also worked to connect this scenic area to the bustling frontier town of Alamogordo till the year 1948, when the service was discontinued.
 Today, the Mexican Canyon Trestle high up in the Cloudcroft mountainside stands as a reminder of the land’s rich history.

 The present Lodge Resort and Spa is another unique site that bears the marker of this pioneering past.